A likelihood-based approach for multivariate categorical response regression in high dimensions: TCGA pan-kidney cancer cohort risk classification

 \subsection{Data processing}

-We apply our method to the problem of risk classification in the pan-kidney cancer cohort data collected by the cancer genome atlas project (TCGA) which are accessible through \href{https://www.cancer.gov.tcga}{https://www.cancer.gov.tcga}.
-Our goal is to model 5-year survival probabilities and cancer types using gene expression profiles of patients with one of three types of cancer: kidney renal clear cell carcinoma (KIRC), kidney renal papillary cell carcinoma (KIRP), and kidney chromophobe (KICH).
-Specifically, we hope to identify a subset of genes which can be used to distinguish both cancer types (KIRC, KIPR, or KICH) and are predictive of 5-year survival (i.e., failure before 5 years or not) simultaneously.
-Kaplan-Meier survival curves are displayed in Figure \ref{fig:KapMeier}.
-From this figure, we can see that KIRC and KIRP have similar survival curves, whereas KICH, which has the smallest sample size, appears to have lower 5-year mortality risk overall.

-Starting with RNA-sequencing counts, we normalize gene expression in the following manner.
-First, we remove all genes whose 75th percentile count was less than 20.
-Then, we obtain normalize gene expression $x_{ij}$ such that $x_{ij} = \log\left\{ (c_{ij} + 1)/q_{i,0.75}\right\}$ where $c_{ij}$ is the count for the $j$th gene belonging to the $i$th subject, and $q_{i,0.75}$ is the 75th percentile of counts for the $i$th subject.
-A similar normalization was used in \citet{MolstadGaussian2019}.
-We also include age and tumor stage as predictors.
+Starting with RNA-sequencing counts, we normalized gene expression in the following manner.
+First, we removed all genes whose 75th percentile count was less than 20.
+Then, for the $i$th subject ($i \in [420])$, we define the normalized expression for the $j$th gene as $\log\left\{ (c_{i,j} + 1)/q_{i,0.75}\right\}$ where $c_{i,j}$ is the sequencing count for the $i$th subject's $j$th gene, and $q_{i,0.75}$ is the 75th percentile of counts for the $i$th subject.
+We also included age and tumor stage as predictors.
 For simplicity, we dichotomized tumor stage into two groups representing stages i/ii and iii/iv.

-To reduce dimensionality, we perform supervised screening before model fitting.
-Specifically, we obtain $F$-test statistics for each gene based on the 6 category combinations, e.g., see \citet{molstad2018shrinking} and \citet{mai2019multiclass}.
-We then retain only the 2000 genes with the largest $F$-test statistics.
-Finally, we perform pruning to reduce our gene set so that no two genes have absolute correlation greater than 0.75.
-That is, starting with the gene with highest $F$-test statistic, we remove all genes with absolute correlation greater than 0.75 with this gene.
-Then, moving onto the gene with next larger $F$-test statistic amongst the remaining genes, we repeat this procedure.
-We continue in this manner until no two genes have absolute correlation greater than 0.75.
+To reduce dimensionality, we performed a two-phased supervised screening before model fitting.
+We obtained $F$-test statistics for each gene based on the 6 category combinations, e.g., see Section 4.2 of \citet{mai2019multiclass}.
+In the first phase, we retained only the 2000 genes with the largest $F$-test statistics.
+In the second phase, we performed pruning on the retained genes so that no two genes have absolute correlation greater than 0.75.
+That is, starting with the gene with highest $F$-test statistic, we removed all genes with absolute correlation greater than 0.75 with this gene.
+Then, moving onto the gene with next largest $F$-test statistic among the remaining genes, we repeated this procedure until no two genes have absolute correlation greater than 0.75.